 - believing that family and friends could do more to help

-- having future plans disrupted
+- having short-term and long-term plans disrupted

 - a shift in the nature of your relationship